tonethar/IGME-330-Spring-2020/projects/project-3.md

     - we are going to test this capability by typing in a search term, selecting some checkboxes, doing a search, and then closing the browser window.
 When we re-open the window, the user's last search term must be visible, and the rest of the UI should be in the same *state*

+3) You must have a "reset" button that clears the search text field (in any) and resets other UI elements to their default state (this reset button doesn't count towards the 3 control requirement below)

-3. Required controls - there will be a MINIMUM of 3 controls that a user can use to filter and display the results.
+4. Other required controls - there will be a MINIMUM of 3 controls that a user can use to filter and display the results.
 Search buttons or similar don't count towards the 3 controls.
 For example, [GIF Finder](https://github.com/tonethar/IGME-230-Master/blob/master/notes/HW-gif-finder.md) has these controls:
-    - a search button (which doesn't count)
+    - a search button (which doesn't count, and the "reset" button mentioned above does not count either)
-    - a "reset" button that clears the search text field (in any) and resets other UI elements to their default state (this doesn't count towards the 3 controls either)
     - a search term field (&lt;input>) that the user types into
     - a pulldown (&lt;select>) that the user can use to limit the number of results